cbhl/cbhl.github.com/source/_posts/2013-06-20-please-dont-post-your-grad-photo-proofs-to-facebook.markdown

 eat.
-The idealist in me would like to rely solely on open source, but the reality is that I use a lot of proprietary software (GitHub, Dropbox, Pushover, Remember the Milk, Google Music, XBox Live, Halo 4, FEZ, ilomilo, and -- as much as I hate to admit it, the odd copy of Windows 8 and Microsoft Office).
+The idealist in me would like to rely solely on open source, but the reality is that I use a lot of proprietary software (GitHub, Dropbox, Pushover, Remember the Milk, Google Music, XBox Live, Halo 4, FEZ, ilomilo, and -- as much as I hate to admit it -- the odd copy of Windows 8 and Microsoft Office).
 I make a point to only use proprietary software if I have a valid license for it.
 If I don't on a valid license, I either buy one, or I don't use the software.
 To do anything else would be hypocritical.
 I expect that my classmates, some of whom may seek out their P. Eng, operate under similar principles.

 Similarly, I would expect professional photographers to properly pay for licenses for software they use in their trade.
 A single license for Adobe's